-This study provides the first comprehensive investigation of Neuroptera, particularly Myrmeleontidae, in Doñana National Park.
-We recorded a total of 12 species from 9 genera, significantly enhancing knowledge of the region's biodiversity.
-Notably, this study includes the first records of Distoleon tetragrammicus and Neuroleon ocreatus in the province of Huelva, thereby expanding the known distribution of these species.
+This study provides the first comprehensive investigation of Myrmeleontidae in Doñana National Park, conducted across 58 sampling locations during two consecutive years (April-June 2023 and March-July 2024).
+A total of 12 species from 9 genera were identified, significantly enhancing knowledge of the region's biodiversity.
+Among the 406 larval specimens collected, 295 successfully emerged as imagoes (201 females and 94 males), along with 28 imagoes captured directly in the field.
+These findings significantly enhance knowledge of the region's biodiversity.
+Notably, this study also reports the first records of Distoleon tetragrammicus and Neuroleon ocreatus in the province of Huelva, expanding their known distribution.

-Previous research predominantly documented the coexistence of only two antlion species within the same habitat (DEVETAK, 2020; GRIFFITHS, 1991; KLOKOČOVNIK et al., 2019; MILER et al., 2017), with few reports indicating three.
-Among the most thoroughly studied cases are Myrmeleon hyalinus and Cueta lineosa, two species often found in shared habitats across the Eastern Mediterranean, where they avoid spatial overlap through territorial segregation (BARKAE et al., 2012; OVADIA et al., 2020; ROTKOPF et al., 2013; SCHARF et al., 2008).
-Our findings confirmed the coexistence of three antlion species (Myrmeleon almohadarum, M. hyalinus, and M. gerlindae) within a single habitat in Doñana, with species abundance influenced by varying levels of anthropogenic disturbance.
-M. almohadarum was more frequently observed at sites characterized by higher human impact, while M. hyalinus demonstrated specific ecological requirements for successful development.
-The presence of M. almohadarum populations near residential areas suggests a high tolerance for human-induced changes (Fig. 7).
+Previous research predominantly documented the coexistence of only two antlion species within the same habitat (DEVETAK, 2000; GRIFFITHS, 1991; KLOKOČOVNIK et al., 2020; MILER et al., 2017), with few reports indicating three.
+Among the most thoroughly studied cases are Myrmeleon hvalinus and Cueta lineosa, two species often found in shared habitats across the Eastern Mediterranean, where they avoid spatial overlap through territorial segregation (BARKAE et al., 2012; OVADIA et al., 2020; ROTKOPF et al., 2013; SCHARF et al., 2008).
+Our findings confirmed the coexistence of three antlion species (Myrmeleon almohadarum, M. hyalinus, and M. gerlindae) within a single habitat in Doñana.
+Myrmeleon almohadarum was more frequently recorded in sites with higher human impact, such as urbanized areas and roadsides, whereas M. hyalinus was mainly found in sandy dunes and grasslands with specific microclimatic conditions.

+The presence of M. almohadarum populations near residential areas suggests a high tolerance for human-induced changes (Fig. 4).
 Future research investigating resource competition, including prey availability and optimal trap-building conditions, would further clarify the adaptive strategies of these species.

-Our data also propose that shrub-dominated biotopes and grasslands are the most suitable habitats for antlion colonization within Doñana National Park.
-While we do not generalize this distribution pattern to other regions, it reflects the specific spatial distribution observed in our study area.
+Our data indicate that shrub-dominated biotopes and grasslands within Doñana National Park provide favorable conditions for the presence of antlions.
+These habitats offer critical resources such as shelter and abundant prey, facilitating optimal conditions for larval development due to fine soil textures and high prey availability.
+Shrub- and grassland-dominated environments provide natural shelter, helping to mitigate the effects of extreme temperatures and heavy rainfall.
 Key factors for the successful reproduction of Myrmeleontidae populations include climatic conditions (e.g., temperature, humidity, light levels, soil type), availability of food resources, protection from predators, and manageable levels of inter- and intraspecific competition (ASPÖCK et al., 1980; MORRISON, 2004; SCHARF et al., 2011).

-Shrub and grassland environments provide natural shelter, mitigating the effects of extreme heat, cold, and heavy rainfall.
-Additionally, these biotopes supply abundant food resources, attracting ants and caterpillars - primary prey for antlions - through diverse food sources such as small insects, nectar, carrion, and fruits.
+Additionally, these biotopes provide abundant food resources, attracting ants and caterpillars - primary prey for antlions - through diverse food sources such as small insects, nectar, carrion, and fruits.
 This rich food supply makes these habitats particularly favorable for ants (TSHIGUVHO et al., 1999; AMATTA et al., 2023), the primary food source for antlion larvae.

 Moreover, shrub and grassland biotopes offer various microhabitats for constructing pitfall traps.
 Antlions can establish traps under shrubs, around roots, or within decaying vegetation.
-Within these biotopes, we observed that the edges of unpaved roads are particularly attractive habitats for Myrmeleontidae.
+In these biotopes, we observed that the edges of unpaved roads are particularly attractive habitats for Myrmeleontidae.
 The fine soil texture facilitates trap construction and increases food accessibility, supporting antlion development (ITZHAK, 2008).
 Reduced vegetation and altered substrates along road edges promote higher ant abundance, further enriched by additional food sources such as herbivore droppings (AMATTA et al., 2023).
 Ant nests are denser along road edges than in natural areas (ITZHAK, 2008), attracting antlion species that benefit from high prey densities.
 Since 1956, the density of roads within Doñana National Park has doubled, with unpaved roads now covering approximately 4% of the protected area (ROMÁN et al., 2010).